prefix-dev/pixi/docs/cli.md

 You cannot run `pixi run source setup.bash` as `source` is not available in the `deno_task_shell` commandos and not an executable.

+##### Arguments

+1. `[TASK]...`  The task you want to run in the projects environment, this can also be a normal command.
+And all arguments after the task will be passed to the task.

 ##### Options

-- `--manifest-path`: the path to `pixi.toml`, by default it searches for one in the parent directories.
+- `--manifest-path <MANIFEST_PATH>`: the path to `pixi.toml`, by default it searches for one in the parent directories.
 - `--frozen`: install the environment as defined in the lockfile.
 Without checking the status of the lockfile.
 - `--locked`: only install if the `pixi.lock` is up-to-date with the `pixi.toml`[^1].
 Conflicts with `--frozen`.